coin-or/rbfopt/README.rst

 num_cpus), RBFOpt attempts to set the number of BLAS threads to 1 at run time.

-All scripts (rbfopt_cl_interface.py and rbfopt_test_interface.py) set
-the environment variables OMP_NUM_THREADS to 1.
+All scripts (rbfopt_cl_interface and rbfopt_test_interface) set the environment variables OMP_NUM_THREADS to 1.
 Furthermore, the rbfopt module does the same when imported for the first time.

 Note that these settings are only effective if the environment variable is set *before* NumPy is imported; otherwise, they are